 6. Take Your Time

-Also be sure to take the time to see a counselor if you’re showing signs of postpartum depression.
+Also, be sure to take the time to see a counselor if you’re showing signs of postpartum depression.
 You’re not alone, not a statistic, and doing the best thing possible for yourself and your family by seeking help to get through it.
 If you don’t feel instantly maternal either, don’t fret — not all parents naturally feel this way.
 For some, it takes counseling and classes.
 What’s important is that you want your child(ren) to be loved, you want them to be safe and you’re trying.

 7. Savor Every Moment

 Having a baby isn’t easy, but it sure is full of bliss.
-Savor it, because the first year passes too quick and once baby turns 1 he’s a toddler and becoming an independent person with an attitude all his own.
+Savor it, because the first year passes too quickly and once your baby turns 1 he’s a toddler and becoming an independent person with an attitude all his own.
 The toddler/preschool years can be a struggle, just like all the nighttime wakings and teething of the first year, but it too passes, and next thing you know the kiddo will be going to high school and you’ll miss all his zany antics.
 Treasure the moments you have with your children, and make it count.
 After all, you’re molding the person they’ll become.

 Photos by Emily Shores Photography.
-This post was originally published 9/21/14.